colombefioren/POKEDEX/README.md

 # 🎮 Pokédex — Gotta catch 'em all!

-> A modern, aesthetic Pokédex built with React and powered by the PokéAPI
+> A modern, aesthetic Pokédex built with React.
+> Crafted as a school project to explore dynamic UI and clean component-based design.
 > Explore your favorite creatures with a modern twist.

 ---